rpmuller/MolecularIntegrals.jl/Notes.md

 Moved the allocation of the G matrix up several levels, but had very little impact on either the memory or the speed.

+Got perhaps a factor of 2 by being smarter about calling gaussian_product_center().

 ## 2021-06-05
 Figured out the issue with [turbo speeding vrr but slowing down the overall code](https://discourse.julialang.org/t/turbo-speeds-routine-slows-down-everything-else/).
 Keeping @inbounds @simd, but it has neglegible, if any benefit, and I might take it out again.